25% off on anonymous reporting and safeguarding tools for schools - click to find out more

 3. Guide to Phishing

-The content on this page and accompanying articles will give you a comprehensive overview of what phishing is, different types of attack, how to spot an attempt at phishing, technical and human ways to prevent phishing, and a handy Phishing Flowchart to help you turn the tide on scammers.
+The content on this page and accompanying articles will give you a comprehensive overview of what phishing is, the different types of attacks that can happen, how to spot an attempt at phishing, technical and human ways to prevent phishing, and a handy Phishing Flowchart to help you turn the tide on scammers.

 What is Phishing?